Break-Up Song Contest Winners

 The interview with Betsy first aired on NPR's All Things Considered—in 1987, when a young Ira Glass was a producer there.

 Ira talks with divorce mediator Barry Berkman about why it's bad when the justice system gets involved in a break-up.
+Barry specializes in matrimonial law and is a member of The New York Association of Collaborative Professionals, which he helped found.
 (8 minutes)